Components of Electrostatic PrecipitatorPublished on 24/2/2012 & updated on Saturday 21st of July 2018 at 07:50:32 PM

 So, in short, the various components in an electrostatic precipitator are:

 Here is a more detailed diagram of an electrostatic precipitator

 Now we will go through some of these components in detail:

 ElectrodesDischarge electrodes are made up of tubes containing welded and annealed copper wires of small diameter.
 The wires hang vertically and can produce high corona effect.
 Their main function is to generate a high-intensity electric field and ionize the particles in the flue gas.
 Collecting electrodes are made of sheet metal.
 They attract the particulate matter.

-Rapper coils deliver a shearing force of high strength to dislodge the particles from the collecting electrodes.
+Rapper CoilsRapper coils deliver a shearing force of high strength to dislodge the particles from the collecting electrodes.
 They hit the collecting electrodes at set time intervals for collecting the dust particles in the hopper.

 Transformer Rectifier UnitHigh voltage DC is required to charge the discharge electrodes to produce a corona.
 To do that, first, the voltage is first stepped up using a high voltage transformer.
 Then the AC supply is changed into DC.
 The DC supply is then fed to the discharge electrodes.

 HopperHopper is a large pyramidal shaped container that collects the particulate matter.
 They are made up of steel.
 The dust collected in the collecting electrodes gets transferred into the hopper when rapper coils dislodge the particles from the electrodes.
 The hopper collects the dust particles.
 Once the hopper reaches maximum capacity, the dust is expelled out through an opening in the bottom.
 Vibrators are installed on the outer walls to release the particulate matter.

 Please Rate this Article